PaperCutSoftware/silver/README.md

 The configuration file is the heart of Silver.
 Here is a comprehensive example with comments explaining each section.

-Note: While the example below uses comments for explanation, standard JSON does not support comments.
+**Important**: While the example below uses comments for explanation, standard JSON does not support comments.
 They **must** be removed before use.

 ```
 {